devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

 ```

 ```
+kubectl apply -f svc.yml
+kubectl apply -f rc.yml
 kubectl get svc
 kubectl describe service <servicename>
 kubectl describe pod <podname>
 ```

 ![preview](../images/k8s10.png)

+## StatefulSet:
+* Similar to ReplicaSet, but designed for stateful applications that require stable network identities and persistent storage.
+It ensures ordered deployment and scaling of pods, and maintains stable hostnames and volume mounting across pod rescheduling.

 ## k8s storages:
 * In K8s , when ever the pod is deleted , the data produced by the pod is also deleted.